 Also a first generation Irish immigrant, J.J had nothing to his name.
 He was enterprising, however, and Molly later declared, “I’d be better off with a poor man who I loved than with a wealthy one whose money had attracted me.”

 Molly had made the right call.
 Working as an engineer, J.J’s input proved crucial to the discovery of a substantial ore seam at the Little Jonny Mine.
 His employers, Ibex Mining Company, gave him a seat on the board and 12,500 shares of stock.

 Demonstrating her philanthropic spirit, Molly worked in Leadville soup kitchens to assist miners' families.

 The Browns, who had two children (Laurence and Catherine), moved to Denver, thus expanding their social horizons.
 Molly joined the Denver Women’s Club, which was dedicated to improving women’s lives through education and philanthropy.
 She learned French, Italian and German, and co-founded a branch of the Alliance Française.

-The couple separated quietly in 1909.
-They continued to care for each other for the rest of their lives, and according to their agreement, J.J supported Molly financially so that she could continue her work.
+The couple separated quietly in 1909 but continued to care for each other for the rest of their lives.
+According to their agreement, J.J supported Molly financially so that she could continue her work.

 Ever eager to try new things, Molly spent the final years of her life as an actress.
 She died aged 65 on October 26, 1932.